lord-executor/kirby-json-api/README.md

 There are plenty more authentication options available (those are described below) and you can also implement your own.
 Be aware that the _configuration_ option `jsonapi.built-in.auth` expects an _authentication provider_ function - that is a function that returns the actual authentication function.
 This is to work around the bootstrapping issue where the plugin providing the authentication function isn't actually loaded yet.
 The _provider_ function is invoked when the built-in API is registered, at which point all the functionality of the JSON API plugin are available.

 ### API Path prefix
-All registerd API controllers are made available under **one** path prefix that defaults to `api`, so all registerd URL patterns are automatically prefixed with this value.
+All registered API controllers are made available under **one** path prefix that defaults to `api`, so all registered URL patterns are automatically prefixed with this value.
 You can of course change this prefix in the configuration:

 ```php
 c::set('jsonapi.prefix', 'myapi');